Government Funding Cheat Sheet

 - Sign-On Letter (also called a “Dear Colleague”): A sign-on letter is designed to rally support for RESULTS’ funding priorities.
 Members of Congress circulate the letter to their colleagues to get as many “sign-ons” as possible, and then it’s sent on to the Chair and Ranking Member of the SFOPS committee.
 Letters with a high number of signatures from both Democrats and Republicans have the most sway.

-- Personal Requests: All members of Congress can speak or write to the subcommittee leadership, asking them to include specific funding levels in their bill.
+- Written Personal Requests: All members of Congress can speak or write to the subcommittee leadership, asking them to include specific funding levels in their bill.

 - Speaking Personally: Members of Congress often make personal appeals to their colleagues to support the issues they care about.
 But depending on the situation and the members, it can take more political capital to weigh in this way with leadership.